-Comedy is subjective.
+Comedy is subjective, so any list of the best comedy movies of all time will always seem incomplete.
 Duh.
 All art is subjective.
 Your favorite movie might be the only movie I’ve ever walked out of the theater on (uh, if your favorite movie is Caddyshack II, well, bless your heart.)
-When it comes to ranking a collection of comedies that spans almost the entire history of film (sorry, silent film fans, Netflix is almost exclusively about the talkies) you’re going to wind up weighing complete farces against more serious comedies that regularly veer into dramatic turf.
+When it comes to ranking a collection of funniest movies that spans almost the entire history of film (sorry, silent film fans, Netflix is almost exclusively about the talkies) you’re going to wind up weighing complete farces against more serious comedies that regularly veer into dramatic turf.
+Grading the top comedy movies is easier said than done.
 How do you balance something that’s willfully absurd and packed with jokes against a comedy that’s grounded in believable characters and situations?

-Once again we sifted through the long list of comedies currently on Netflix this month, including all those Adam Sandler exclusives that make you sadly gaze back on the glory days of Billy Madison and Happy Gilmore, to find the 50 best that you can stream right this very second.
+Once again we sifted through the long list of comedies currently on Netflix this month, including new comedy movies and all those Adam Sandler exclusives that make you sadly gaze back on the glory days of Billy Madison and Happy Gilmore, to find the 50 best that you can stream right this very second.
 Hopefully you’ll find something you can dig below.

 You can also check out our guides to the best movies on other platforms like Netflix, Amazon Prime, Hulu and The Best Movies in Theaters.
 Visit the Paste Movie Guides for all our recommendations.

 Here are the 50 Best Comedy Movies Streaming on Netflix in March 2017.

 50. Tim & Eric’s Billion Dollar Movie

 Directors: Tim Heidecker and Eric Wareheim